 Has your garage door motor stopped responding, and you’re left trying to open or close your garage door without success?
 Here is a quick guide to troubleshooting an unresponsive garage door.

 First, troubleshoot using your remote.
-Is the motor simply not responding to your remote, or is it not responding in general?
+Is the motor simply not responding because your garage door remote isn’t working, or is it not responding in general?
 If it isn’t responding to the remote, try changing out the remote’s batteries, or changing out the remote completely if necessary.
 You’ll also want to make sure that your remote hasn’t become “deprogrammed.”
-(If it has, you’ll need to take a look at your owner’s manual.)
+(If it remote has stopped working for this reason, you’ll need to take a look at your owner’s manual.)

 Make sure your door isn’t locked.

-Many garage door openers feature a locking function, which, when activated, prevents the garage door from being opened by means of the remote and wall opener.
+Maybe your garage door wall opener is not working?
+Many garage door openers feature a locking function, which, when activated, prevents the garage door from being opened by means of the remote or using the button on the wall opener.
 Check your wall opener for the small “lock” button and ensure that it isn’t switched on.
 You may have to read your owner’s manual to deactivate it if you notice that it has been activated.

 Check the power source.